 Non-replaceable light source(s) shall be so designed as to be and to remain in good working order when in normal use.
 They shall moreover exhibit no fault in design or manufacture

-Alternative: Use similar formulation as in paragraphs 1.1. and 1.2. of Part I:

-1. Each non-replaceable light source sample submitted shall conform to the relevant requirements of this Regulation when tested with the supplied electronic light source control-gear(s), if any.

-Non-replaceable light source(s) shall be so designed as to be and to remain in good working order when in normal use.
-They shall moreover exhibit no fault in design or manufacture.

 2. Each non-replaceable light source sample shall fulfil the requirements specified in paragraphs 3, 4 and 5 of Part I